CAPiedade/corefreesub/README.md

 The CoreFreeSub package is a package to compute faithful transitive permutation representations (FTPRs) of groups.
 Moreover, this package provides tools to determine the degrees of these FTPRs and lists core-free subgroups.
 Furthermore, this package allows a graph representation of the permutation representations.

-The current version of this package is version 0.3.
 For more information, please refer to the package manual, in the "doc" folder.

 ## Dependencies